TRaSH-Guides/Guides/docs/Plex/what-does-my-media-player-support.md

 ## What does it cover

-This sheet will only covers Player/Product that can run the Plex client direct/in-direct (JF/Emby isn't covered **yet** in this sheet because of the lack of proper tautulli app, and feedback/info from users).
+This sheet will only covers Player/Product that can run the Plex client direct/in-direct (*Jellyfin/Emby isn't covered **yet** in this sheet because of the lack of proper tautulli app, and feedback/info from users*).

 The following aspects are covered